sonntagsgesicht/dcf/HOWTO.rst

 Interest Rate Curve Objects
 ===========================

 Interest rate curves can be expressed in various  ways.
-Each for a different
+Each for different type of storing rate information and purpose.

 There are four different types of Curves: